aphoenix/homelib/README.md

 I made an active choice not to use the built in userbase as borrowers.
 The reason for this is that at this point, this is not a particularly social site.
-I am not expecting the borrowers of items to want to log in - i.e. this is more for my benefit than it is for others.
+I am not expecting the borrowers of items to want to log in.
+I expect to use both the front end and the back end exclusively myself.

 ## Roadmap